 What I don’t buy at all is the aftermath, or rather the lack thereof.
 Not only did she seize power, but she also blew up the Westerosi equivalent of the Vatican.
 She should be facing massive legitimacy issues.
 There should be riots in the streets, barely controlled by the gold cloaks and the Lannister army.
 She should be hauled up in the Red Keep like a recluse under veritable siege.
 Lords should be slipping out of the back door, maybe even to the extent that she has to bar them inside.
 And yet, we see very little of this.

 We do get several of the kingdoms (specifically the North, the Vale, the Reach and Dorne) splitting off from her and defecting to Dany, but the reasons for this are portrayed as purely personal ones.
-That Olenna hates Cersei for killing her family, that the Sand Snakes hate Cersei because their entire characterization is hating Lannisters, that the Vale likes Sansa and that the North is taken over by the Starks.
+That Olenna hates Cersei for killing her family, that the Sand Snakes hate Cersei because D&D forgot to give them any characterization other than hating Lannisters, that the Vale likes Sansa and that the North is taken over by the Starks.
 We never see any sign of how these people persuaded lords in their kingdoms to secede by talking about the Lannister coup.
 We never see the fallout actually play out.
 And yes, sadly this would’ve taken precious screen time away from Ed Sheeran, but this is the sort of stuff that has always distinguished “Game of Thrones” and “A Song of Ice & Fire” from other fantasy.
 Its attention to detail and realism.
 A sense of consequence.

 Mo Flowers Mo Problems